How much will I have to pay?

 Current indexed CIL rates are detailed in the Charging Schedule section.

 Gross Internal Area (GIA) measured to the internal face of the perimeter walls of each floor of the building, including circulation and service space such as corridors, storage, toilets, lifts etc and the existing floor space of a building.
 Generally, any structure with 3 or more walls and a roof is considered to be ‘internal’ floor space and therefore chargeable.
 Buildings ‘into which people do not normally go’ are exempt from CIL.
 These include buildings into which people go intermittently for the purpose of inspecting or maintaining fixed plant machinery.

 Appeals can be lodged against some aspects of the CIL charge.
-The full range of appeals available are detailed in this table
+You can view the full range of appeals available.

-In the first instance of you disagree with the CIL liability calculated in the Liability Notice you can request a review under Regulation 113 of the CIL Regulations.
-The review must be requested before the end of 28 days beginning on the day on which the Liability Notice was issued.
-To do this you must write a letter clearly explaining why you consider the Liability Notice to be incorrect (preferably including supporting information) and submit it by email with the title ‘Request for CIL Regulation 113 Review’ to: email@example.com or by post to:
+In the first instance, if you disagree with the CIL liability calculated in the Liability Notice, you can request a review under Regulation 113 of the CIL Regulations.
+The review must be requested before the end of 28 days, beginning on the day on which the Liability Notice was issued.
+To do this you must write a letter clearly explaining why you consider the Liability Notice to be incorrect (preferably including supporting information) and submit it by email with the title ‘Request for CIL Regulation 113 Review’ by email or post to:

 Southampton City Council will use the information provided on these forms to administer the Community Infrastructure Levy.
 If further information is needed in order to do so, you may be contacted using the details provided.

 In performing this service, the Council may be required to share your information with other organisations or departments, but it will only do so when it is necessary in order for the service to be provided.

 The Council may also share your personal information for the purposes of the prevention, investigation, detection, or prosecution of criminal offences, but will not share your personal information, or use it for this, or any other purpose, unless provided for by law.